viksaraw/House-Prices/README.md

 ### Analysis from Coorelation Matrix

- 1. sqft_living, sqft_above, and sqft_living15 are highly correlated with each other.
+ 1. Analysis 1: sqft_living, sqft_above, and sqft_living15 are highly correlated with each other.
- 2. bedrooms, bathrooms, and grade also show strong positive correlations with many other features.
+ 2. Analysis 2: bedrooms, bathrooms, and grade also show strong positive correlations with many other features.
- 3. zipcode has low or no correlation with most variables, suggesting it might be better treated as a categorical feature.
+ 3. Analysis 3: zipcode has low or no correlation with most variables, suggesting it might be better treated as a categorical feature.
 --------------------------------------------------------------------------------------------------------------------------------------------
 ### Outlier Analysis
   #### Using Box plot to see how is the distribution of Price above and beyond the 1st and 3rd Quartile
 ![View](https://github.com/viksaraw/House-Prices/blob/main/Pics/EDA%2021.png)

 ### Analysis from Outlier Analysis
-1. Clearly there are outliers which needs to be removed
+1. Analysis 1: Clearly there are outliers which needs to be removed
-2. Clearly there are few outliers above 8000 sqft but those numbers are very less and can be ignored
+2. Analysis 2: Clearly there are few outliers above 8000 sqft but those numbers are very less and can be ignored

 ### Overall Analysis from EDA